DayalMukati/byzantine-api-gateway/README.md

 Api's are defined to execute chaincode and query channel configuration information.

 #### Installation
+You will need access to a Hyplerledger Fabric Peer Network Node for the API gateway to access.

 ##### Requirements
 * [Node](https://nodejs.org/en/download/) 8.9.x (v9.0+ not supported).
 Recommended version 8.9.4.